2lambda123/2lambda123/README.md

 ### Hi there I am working on refurbishing the bathroom (OPENSOURCE FOUNDATION)👋
-I believe an API is part of your bonemarrow and what we could call true AI because of the superority of humans to computers due to the Markow distribution having its limits after all.
+I believe an API is part of your bone marrow and what we could call true AI because of the superority of humans to computers due to the Markow distribution having its limits after all.

 [![Watch the video](https://img.youtube.com/vi/ex3C1-5Dhb8/hqdefault.jpg)](https://www.youtube.com/embed/ex3C1-5Dhb8)